 Reed was then placed on trial by an intergalactic court, made up of the survivors of Galactus.
 They accused Reed of sparing Galactus' life, a criminal act in their minds.
 After an extensive trial, Reed was acquitted at the last moment by Eternity, who testified that Galactus is an essential part of the cosmos.

 During the crisis with Onslaught, Onslaught tried to take Franklin Richard’s powers and add them to his own.
 The Fantastic Four and many Marvel heroes sacrificed themselves to defeat Onslaught.
 The remaining heroes thought that their friends had died, but in actuality Franklin Richards had hid them in a pocket universe which he had created.
-Reed and the others lived on a Counter Earth, unaware of their original pasts.
+Reed and the others lived on a Counter Earth, unaware of their original pasts, only to slowly piece it all together again.

 Their powers went across the city, temporarily inhabiting the bodies of civilians.
 The cosmic rays which gave the group their powers made it so that anyone who were accidentally given The Four's powers would not have them long.
 Reed developed gloves that would bring their powers back to them.
 He attempted to trick Ben by giving him a fake glove.
 Reed planned to take the powers of the Thing for himself, and cure Ben once and for all, believing the accident to have been his fault.
 Ben saw through this and fought with Reed long enough to take back his own power and burden.